dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Presentation link at the start of the presentation

 Just Do It reference :), don't choke random slides

+As of this summer Docker announced that they will be donating parts of its plumbing to The Open Container Project which is supported by the industry leaders around the world to make - ath the end of the talk as confidence

 ## Questions and answers